 We’ve been spending far too much time in the city lately and sometimes we want, nay, need a break from the hustle and bustle.
 Don’t get us wrong, we love our concrete jungle, but nothing compares to an afternoon spent hiking and admiring beautiful waterfalls.
-Lucky for us, there are tons of waterfalls near Toronto that are ideal for a day trip.
+Fall is almost here and it’s the perfect time to experience the outdoors!
+There are tons of waterfalls in Ontario that are ideal for a day trip.

-Here are 12 of the most stunning waterfalls to explore near Toronto.
+Here are 15 of the most stunning waterfalls to explore near Toronto this fall.

 If you’re looking for a great hike, stunning views, and some waterfalls then Beamers Falls is for you.

 What’s also extra cool about this hike is that it has three wheelchair-accessible viewing platforms.

 You’ll come for the sweet hike and stay for the gentle rolling waterfall and amazing views.
 Oh, and it has the oldest forested ecosystem in Eastern North America!